scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 Mitigations:
 - Introduce a way to veryfy path properties.
 This would make it harder to install wormholes.
-- Introduce a way to report and recover from malisious segments, see {{recovering-from-faulty-segments}}.
+- Introduce a way to report and recover from malisious segments, see {{signalling-faulty-segments}}.
 - Adapt the path discovery and dissemination algorithm to allow ASes to have many more than five paths to a given remote destination.
 The attack would then require an (unreasonably) large number of compromosed ASes.